-Curious about me and the sentences, lyrics, and music that I write?
+Curious about me and the sentences, lyrics, and music that I write and record?
 Scroll down.

 GOT STUCK?
 You’re not alone.
 And feeling stuck doesn’t need to be permanent.
 In fact, the stuckness itself can be a key to discovering what to do next.
 Use FLOAT to draw on your own hidden resources, and find your way again.
 Including more than 80 tools, extensive introductory materials, inspiration from published authors, and multiple indexes for easy reference, FLOAT is a resource to keep handy.
 From Amazon and Bookshop

 Preface to FLOAT • FREE download

 We can probably each remember peak experiences that illuminated our connectedness with all the beings on the planet, and perhaps beyond.
 Yet, day by day, each of us navigates a continuum of need, between mistrustful isolation and immersive connection.

 The Great Creativity Toolkit: Three Creativity Coaching Videos

 As a contributor to The Great Creativity Toolkit, I made three video lessons on topics close to the hearts of creative people — self censorship, the inner critic, and how to pivot when projects shift, morph, and change (in a special pandemic edition).
 When you own the Toolkit, you gain lifetime access to my three lessons, plus a whole lot more from over forty creativity coaches worldwide, on topics relevant to writers, artists, musicians, composers, dancers, filmmakers – you get the idea.
 The Great Creativity Toolkit is hosted by Eric Maisel on Teachable’s learning platform.
 It’s easy to access, and many lessons include free downloads and/or other benefits.

 NOTE: When you buy with this link you also help me (at no cost to you)!
 So thanks in advance for that.